redricasa/plantain/README.md

     - variable: Cost for courses/coaching to take to build the business
 - Revenue Streams: website, Mobile application, individual and group tutorials, PDF lesson sales, Course sales through host sites, Patreon, Merchendise sales on etsy
 ## Minimum Viable Product:
-My google search box- PDF's of basic Amharic lessons sent out to paying customers every week
+My google search box- PDF's of basic Amharic lessons sent out to paying customers every week.

 ## Next Steps 💁🏾‍♀️
 - Research West African languages and create a database of basic conversational phrases for each language
     - https://africa.berkeley.edu/language-study : Berkley lists Amharic, Igbo, Chichewa and Kiswahili
     - Round down the languages to just a handful or less.
 - get emojis and establish a color theme for each language: perhaps tribal patterns can be in the background!
-- establish a trademark through Firm for the culture!
+- establish a trademark through Firm For the Culture!
 - Create a React native app version of the Plantain website - [glide apps](https://www.glideapps.com/)
 - Establish a unique name for the application - *
 - fundraise!
 - build a team
+- Market research
+    - Survey potential customers
+- Create freebies and establish a mailing list